stummjr/doc.scrapinghub.com/autoscraping.rst

 outcome, ``slybot_fewitems_scraped``.

 AS spiders has a safety measure to avoid infinite crawling loops.
 It consists in closing the job when over a given period of time, the number of items scraped did not reach a minimal threshold.
-By default, the period is one hour and the minimal items scraped in that period must be 200.
+By default, the period is 3600 seconds and the minimal items scraped in that period must be 200.
+Both values are controlled by the settings ``SLYCLOSE_SPIDER_CHECK_PERIOD`` (seconds) and ``SLYCLOSE_SPIDER_PERIOD_ITEMS``
+(minimal items scraped in the defined period).

 If you are crawling a big site with thousands of pages, of which only a small portion of them generates an item with current templates, it usually happens that the bot can consume long periods of time crawling thousands of pages but in the same interval it scraped only